Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 Line (6B) shows how to store a string builder in temporary storage; this makes calling `free_buffers` unnecessary.

 ## 21.3.3 Using New with temp
-As we saw in § 21.1, New can take any defined Allocator, so also `temp`!
+As we saw in § 21.1, New can take any defined Allocator, so also `temp`.
 This can be done with the following code:

 ```c++
 Node :: struct {